blackbaud/skyux2/CONTRIBUTING.md

 ### Write the code

 1. Launch a command prompt, `cd` to the folder where you cloned your branch, and run `npm run watch`.
 2. Launch a second command prompt, `cd` to the folder where you cloned your branch, and run `skyux serve`.
-This launches the SKY UX component demos where you can write demo components to test your code.
+This launches the SKY UX component demos page where you write the demo components to test your code.
     - SKY UX 2 demos are authored with [SKY UX Builder](https://github.com/blackbaud/skyux-cli).
 If this is your first time using SKY UX Builder, you must install the CLI as a global NPM package before you run `skyux serve`:
     ```sh
     $ npm install @blackbaud/skyux-cli -g
     ```
 3. When you save code changes, the code compiles, static code analysis is performed, unit tests run, and the page refreshes with the latest changes.

+Keep in mind that when you create components, you must add public exports through `core.ts` and `demo.ts` to allow users to import your component modules.
+The public exports provide entry points for the bundles that are deployed by SKY UX.

+Also, the recommended change detection strategy for SKY UX components is to use [the `OnPush` property instead of `Default`](https://angular.io/api/core/ChangeDetectionStrategy).

 ### Write documentation